Botanism/botanist-website/storage/app/doc/en/commands/essentials/_main_.md

     status
   </div>
   <div class="command-desc">
-    <p>returns some statistics and info about the server and its members</p>
+    <p>Returns some statistics and info about the server and its members.</p>
   </div>
 </div>